Donearm/Scientia/programs/Vim.md

 * `q/` = Show last searches
 * `*` = Search word under the cursor forward in the file
 * `#` = Search word under the cursor backward in the file
+* `:%s/pattern//gn` = Count the occurrences of `pattern` in current buffer, without modifying anything

 ## Spell Checking